deepugupta1846/e-shopping/README.md

 Live URL: https://whimsical-crostata-00733a.netlify.app/login.html

-All Product API URL: https://fakestoreapi.com/products
+All Products API URL: https://fakestoreapi.com/products

 ## Signup page
  user will fill all given fields. all fields are mandatory and data stored in local storage.